anazabalo/anazabalo/README.md

 - 👋 Hi, I’m @anazabalo
 - 👀 I’m interested in Frontend development and databases
-- 🌱 I’m currently learning Typescript
 - 📫 How to reach me zabaloana@gmail.com

 <!---